fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 ![Figure 17: Spatial location of all “secondary” and “tertiary” roads within the buffer zone.](Fig17_Tut6.png)

+**Figure 17: Spatial location of all “secondary” and “tertiary” roads within the buffer zone.**

 As a final step of this Tutorial we will save an additional subset with a slighly more complex rule.
 To do this, we

 **re–open the attribute table of the Shapefile containing the spatial features located in the buffer zone.
 Then we open the “Select features using an expression” tool as done before.
 Instead of naming a single class of the “fclass” column we will this time select all classes that contain the text-part “track”.
 To do this, we will set the rule to “fclass” LIKE ’%track%’ (see Figure 18).
 The operator “LIKE” can also be found in the “operator” menu as marked with “1” in Figure 18.
 This operator will search for all entries in the fclass column that contain the text–part “track” and will select it.
 The “%”–sign is a placeholder for any textparts that can come before or after the text–part ’track’.
 Then we press “Select”.**

 ![Figure 18: Using the “LIKE” operator to construct a more complex selection rule.](Fig18_Tut6.png)

+**Figure 18: Using the “LIKE” operator to construct a more complex selection rule.**

 With these settings a total of 109 spatial features gets selected (your total number of features might slightly differ depending how your center point for the crater and the corresponding buffer zone was defined).
 The locations of the selected features are shown in Figure 19.
 If we open the attribute table and scroll down a bit, we can see that all entries of the flcass column that contain the text–part “track” got selected, including for example the classes “track”, “track_grade1”, “track_grade2” and so on (see Figure 20).

 ![Figure 19: Locations of all spatial features containing the text–part “track” in their fclass label.](Fig19_Tut6.png)

+**Figure 19: Locations of all spatial features containing the text–part “track” in their fclass label.**

 ![Figure 20: All classes containing the text–part “track” got selected in the attribute table.](Fig20_Tut6.png)

+**Figure 20: All classes containing the text–part “track” got selected in the attribute table.**

 ## 5 Exercise Tutorial 6
 To further practice the just learned skills, you should now complete the following exercises: